gandolfoni/gandolfoni/README.md

 - I hope to achieve the capabilities to make meaningful contributions to projects find interesting w/ the potential to help my peers lead happier, more fulfulling lives
 - Getting to work on development of IPFS someday would be pretty cool
 - You developers are truly amazing people
-- My practice / screw around site: carcosa.info
+- My practice / screw around site: https://carcosa.info/
 - Reach me for whatever reason: marty@carcosa.info
 - Keep yer feet on the ground!